-Despite Thin Ice, Research Ship Finds Its Home In Frozen Floe For The Next Year
+Researchers Are Freezing Their Ship Into Arctic Ice To Study Climate Change

 One of the most ambitious polar science expeditions in history just passed a critical hurdle.

-After months of monitoring the ice by satellite and several days of surveying specific ice floes in the central Arctic Ocean, the scientists of the Multidisciplinary drifting Observatory for the Study of Arctic Climate (MOSAiC) have selected the piece of ice they plan to freeze into for the next year.
+After months of monitoring the ice by satellite and several days of surveying specific ice floes in the central Arctic Ocean, the scientists of the Multidisciplinary Drifting Observatory for the Study of Arctic Climate (MOSAiC) have selected the piece of ice they plan to freeze into for the next year.

 Researchers struggled initially to find suitable ice, encountering extremely thin ice conditions at many of the floes they surveyed.
 But on Friday they officially announced that they found a piece of ice radically different from the others in their survey area that's large and thick enough to meet the needs of the mission.